project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 **Note**: The badger service does not work without an Azure storage account name and key.

-6. Get the sunbird_sso_publickey from keycloak under **http://dns_name/auth -> realm settings -> keys -> public keys** (click on public keys) and paste the value obtained in variable **sunbird_sso_publickey** and **sunbird_default_channel**  under config file and execute `./sunbird_install.sh -s core` to redeploy the core services.
+6.Get the sunbird_sso_publickey from keycloak under **http://dns_name/auth -> realm settings -> keys -> public keys** (click on public keys) and paste the value obtained in variable **sunbird_sso_publickey** and **sunbird_default_channel**  under config file and execute `./sunbird_install.sh -s core` to redeploy the core services.

 **Note**: If you want to re-run any particular stage in the installation, execute `./sunbird_install.sh -s <stagename>`

 To know more about the script [refer] to the page(developer-docs/installation/server_installation/#sunbird-install-script)`sunbird_install.sh`

-7. For creating users and root organisation, [refer](http://www.sunbird.org/developer-docs/installation/install_sbbackend/) to the page.
+7.For creating users and root organisation, [refer](http://www.sunbird.org/developer-docs/installation/install_sbbackend/) to the page.

-8. Run `./sunbird_install.sh -s posttest`, the script validates the sunbird installation by checking all the services for their successful installation.
+8.Run `./sunbird_install.sh -s posttest`, the script validates the sunbird installation by checking all the services for their successful installation.
 Executing the script creates a file named  as 'postInstallationLogs.log' under logs directory

-9. Open https://[domain-name] and verify your installation by logging with username@channelName with the password file provided in config file
+9.Open https://[domain-name] and verify your installation by logging with username@channelName with the password file provided in config file

 ## Sunbird Install Script